-We also need to keep in mind that the Sabbath was not “nailed to the cross” (more accurately: execution stake) or is no longer relevant.
-Did you know the Sabbath is described as a perpetual or everlasting Covenant (Exodus – Shemoth 31:16,17)?
-The English words (perpetual and everlasting) are translated from the Hebrew word Olam which means; continuous, eternal, always and without end.
+We also need to keep in mind that the Sabbath was not “nailed to the cross” (more accurately: execution stake) nor is it no longer relevant.
+Did you know the Sabbath is described as a perpetual or everlasting Covenant sign/mark (Exodus – Shemoth 31:16,17)?
+The English words perpetual and everlasting are translated from the Hebrew word olam which means continuous, eternal, always and without end.
 Source: Strongs e-sword H5769

 YHWH makes it very clear in Malachi that He does not change.